pamelaFranco/continuous_prediction_ms_pasat/README.md

-# Fractional Anisotropy Biomarkers of Subcortical White Matter Predict Working Memory Impairment in Multiple Sclerosis: A Machine Learning Approach
+# Subcortical U-Fiber Fractional Anisotropy is Associated with Working Memory Performance in Relapsing-Remitting Multiple Sclerosis: A Machine Learning Approach

 This repository contains the **machine learning regression pipeline** for predicting working memory performance in Multiple Sclerosis using Fractional Anisotropy biomarkers from subcortical white matter regions.